HVS CODE OF COMMUNITY

 • Board Appointed Members

 This is a living document, offered to be adapted, amended, and changed with input from the community, to ensure that it continues to serve members’ needs and reflect the values outlined here.
-It will work in concert with show-specific session agreements and HVSF’s Code of Conduct.
+It will work in concert with show-specific session agreements and HVS’s Code of Conduct.
 This document draws on work done by colleagues at Rattlestick Playwrights Theater, The Public Theater, The Old Globe, American Players Theater, among many others.

 1. Discrimination is the practice of unfairly treating a person or group of people differently from other people or groups of other people, on the basis of race, sex, age, gender identity, ethnicity, or religion.